RACQueueScheduler Class Reference

 Note that RACSchedulers are expected to be serial.
 Subclasses must honor

 that contract.
-See RACTargetQueueScheduler
+See RACTargetQueueScheduler for a queue-based scheduler

 which will enforce the serialization guarantee.